 There are many ways to form the ornaments, and many books have been written on the subject.
-Please click on the section on our home page entitled How to Make Dough ornaments.
-This will show you two photos of our ornaments being constructed.
-You can see some of the common household tools we use to make dough ornaments.
+Many common household tools are used to make dough ornaments.
 A kitchen knife, garlic press, toothpicks, and dough roller are a few.
-There is also a link to the Morton Salt Book called Dough It Yourself Handbook Rises Again, which has the very best instructions and lots of great examples and tips.

 After the ornaments are baked/dried and cooled it is time to glaze them.
 We prefer a shiny coating and so we use a high gloss polyurethane, and we dip our ornaments.
 We give them at least 4 coats of polyurethane, letting them dry for at least 24 hrs. between each coating.
 We trim off the drips using a sharp knife or razor blade.